 There are several kinds of banking institutions that you’ll want to consider, each with its own pros and cons.
 For example:

-- A big bank: Might have a lower APY, but what it lacks in interest, it can make up for in security and accessibility.
+It might have a lower APY, but what it lacks in interest, it can make up for in security and accessibility.
 You’ll have access to ATMs (and even bank offices) over a large area, which is nice, and you’ll have the confidence of a large, historical institution to fall back on.

-- A digital banking provider: Newer providers, like Chime, are digital-only.
+Newer providers, like Chime, are digital-only.
 They have convenient banking apps, and usually have no minimums or hidden fees.
 They’re fairly new, so they don’t have the track record of the huge banks, but they are often perfect for young people.

 Does a savings account have a minimum balance?